Rockford Unit 6 Bylaws

 Section 3.6

-In the event of the death of an Association Member in good standing, or an Association Member that has retired after January 1, 2005, and has been granted an authorized benefit, one of the following events will occur:
+In the event of the death of an Association Member in good standing, or an Association Member that has retired, and has been granted an authorized benefit, one of the following events will occur:

-1. If the deceased Association Member has a qualifying dependant, as defined by the federal IRS tax code, noted as their beneficiary on the deceased Association Member’s Unit membership record the beneficiary will receive any remaining benefit for eligible medical expenses from the fund pretax after submitting proof of the expenses to the TPA during the appropriate time frame.
+a.
+If the deceased Association Member has a qualifying dependent, as defined by the federal IRS tax code, noted as their beneficiary on the deceased Association Member’s Unit membership record the beneficiary will receive any remaining benefit for eligible medical expenses from the fund pretax after submitting proof of the expenses to the TPA during the appropriate time frame.

 Section 3.7